pier-bezuhoff/dodeca4android/README.md

 Min version: 4.4 KitKat (28 >= API >= 19)
 ...
 # TODO
-- [ ] Group circles by color
+- [ ] Pick color from picture and select appropriate circle group (on double tap)
-- [ ] Select all bug: 1-3 upper and lower invisible checkboxes don't update
-- [ ] Check apply to selected (maybe bug)
+- [ ] Also see com.android.support:palette-v7:28.0.0
-- [ ] Change color (choose from palette on ?double? tap) and save it for further changing
 - [ ] action bar: import/export
-- [ ] Also see com.android.support:palette-v7:28.0.0
 - [ ] On small screen: chosen shape is either *very* small or not shown at all (pre-launch reports)
 - [ ] Strange bug on Android <= 5.1: 180605_1b (tunnel): lines instead of big-radius circles (?too big doubles?)
 - [ ] For release: disable Log.i-s?/